-To add or increase Spouse Term Life Insurance, your spouse must complete a Statement of Health Form.
-You must then forward the completed form to MetLife for review.
+To add or increase Spouse Term Life Insurance, your spouse must complete a Statement of Health Form from MetLife.
+You must then forward the completed form to MetLife for review within 30 days of your election.
 Upon approval from MetLife, coverage will be added or increased.
 Coverage that requires proof of good health becomes effective only after MetLife's approval and only after you (the employee) pay the first contribution, either directly or through payroll deduction.
 New employees may elect any of the three levels of spouse life with proof of good health.